Doctor and patient sitting opposite each other

 How to deal with difficult interaction

 Difficult interactions with patients and/or their family members can be complex.
 It is important to acknowledge that often patients or family members may be upset, angry or demanding for a valid reason, usually out of genuine concern.
-Demonstrating understanding and communicating effectively are essential to diffusing a volatile situation.
+Demonstrating understanding and communicating effectively are essential to defusing a volatile situation.
 This factsheet lists some key skills which may assist you in dealing with difficult patient situations.

 Recognise the issue